portfolio-performance/portfolio-help/docs/en/index.md

 ## What is Portfolio Performance?

+Since the beginning of 2012, [Portfolio Performance](https://portfolio-performance.info) has been available to calculate the performance of an overall portfolio – across various depots and accounts – based on the True-Time Weighted Rate of Return and the internal rate of return.

 *Portfolio Performance* is a simple and powerful tool for managing your securities portfolio.
 With *Portfolio Performance*, you can:

 - track the composition and development of your securities portfolio with meaningful overviews, key figures, and charts.